 Build sisterhood by connecting girls to one another and to our national community of female coders.

-Saturdays from 10 am until noon, January 20 - April 21, with the exception of March 3, 10 and 31 and April 7 (no meetings on these four Saturdays), for a total of 10 meetings.
+Saturdays 10am-noon, January 11 - April 18, with the exception of February 29, March 7 & 38, and April 4 & 11 (no meetings on these five Saturdays), for a total of 10 meetings.
+(These dates are tentative; precise dates are subject to change until December.)

-Any changes (e.g., cancellation due to weather or illness) are posted to the news by 8:00 am the morning of the change.
+Any changes to scheduled dates (e.g., cancellation due to weather or illness) are posted to the news by 8:00 am the morning of the change.

 Meetings start promptly at 10:00 am.
 Coders should be signed in online by then.
 Late comers may find themselves falling behind.

-Facilitators escort coders down to the circle drive lobby at noon and wait with them until 12:15 pm, by which time all coders should have been picked up.
+Facilitators escort coders down to the circle drive lobby at noon and wait with them until 12:15 pm, by which time all coders need to be picked up.

 National GWC mandates that coders attend at least 80% of club meetings.
 Please notify firstname.lastname@example.org in advance of absences whenever possible.